-It is widely accepted that the UV range (<400 nm) exposure is responsible for almost all damaging photoinduced effects on human skin.57-59 Some proposed mechanisms for UVinduced skin damage are collagen breakdown, formation of free radicals, inhibition of DNA repair, and inhibition of the immune system.57-59 Existing solutions to prevent UV-induced damaging effects are based on minimizing the amount of UV irradiation that reaches the skin, which is achieved by either avoidance of sun exposure or use of sunscreens.
-However, sometimes sun avoidance might be hard to implement, especially for the people involved in outdoor occupations or leisure activities.
-In contrast, the photoprotective efficacy of topical sunscreens has limitations as well, which include decreased efficacy after water exposure or perspiration, spectral limitations, possible toxic effects of nanoparticles that are contained by most sunscreens,60 user allergies, and compliance.
+It is widely accepted that the UV range (< 400 nm) exposure is responsible for almost all damaging photo-induced effects on human skin.^{57-59} Some proposed mechanisms for UV induced skin damage are collagen breakdown, formation of free radicals, inhibition of DNA repair, and inhibition of the immune system.^{57-59} Existing solutions to prevent UV induced damaging effects are based on minimizing the amount of UV irradiation that reaches the skin, which is achieved by either avoidance of sun exposure or by use of sunscreens.
+However sometimes sun avoidance might be hard to implement, especially for the people involved in outdoor occupations or leisure activities.
+On the other hand, the photoprotective efficacy of topical sunscreens have their own limitations as well, which include decreased efficacy following water exposure or perspiration, spectral limitations, possible toxic effects of nanoparticles that are contained by most sunscreens,60 user allergies, and compliance.

 It has recently been suggested that infrared (IR) exposure might have protective effects against UV-induced skin damage mainly by triggering protective/repair responses to UV irradiation.
-In the natural environment, visible and IR solar wavelengths predominate in the morning, and UVB and UVA are maximal around noon, which suggests that mammals already possess a natural mechanism that, in reaction to morning IR radiation, prepares the skin for upcoming potentially damaging UV radiation at noon.61 However, opposing views also exist, such as Krutmann and Schroeder's study demonstrating IR-induced disturbance of the electron flow of the mitochondrial electron transport chain, which leads to inadequate energy production in dermal fibroblasts.62 Schroeder et al's report is another example stating that IR alters the collagen equilibrium of the dermal extracellular matrix (ECM) by leading to an increased expression of the collagendegrading enzyme MMP-1, and by decreasing the de novo synthesis of the collagen itself.59 As previously mentioned, the same light source may have opposite effects on the same tissue, depending on the parameters used, and these conflicting views are probably due to the biphasic effects of light.^{17,18} induced damage by affecting the mitochondrial apoptotic pathway.64 IR preirradiation of human fibroblasts was shown to inhibit UVB activation of caspase-9 and -3, partially release cytochrome c and Smac/DIABLO, decrease proapoptotic proteins (ie, Bax), and increase antiapoptotic proteins (ie, Bcl-2 or Bcl-xL).64 The results suggested that IR inhibited UVBinduced apoptosis by modulating the Bcl-2/Bax balance, pointing to a role of p53, a sensor of gene integrity involved in cell apoptosis and repair mechanisms.
-In a further study, Frank et al studied more specifically the role of the p53 cell signaling pathway in the prevention of UVB toxicity.64 The response to IR irradiation was shown to be p53 dependent, which further suggests that IR irradiation prepares cells to resist and/or to repair further UVB-induced DNA damage.
-Finally, the IR induction of defense mechanisms was supported by Applegate et al, who reported that the protective protein, ferritin, normally involved in skin repair (scavenger of Fe2+ otherwise available for oxidative reactions) was induced by IR radiation.65
+In the natural environment, visible and IR solar wavelengths predominate in the morning and UVB and UVA are maximal around noon which suggest that mammalians already possess a natural mechanism which, in reaction to morning IR radiation, prepares the skin for upcoming potentially damaging UV radiation at noon.61 However, opposing views also exist, such as Krutmann's study demonstrating IR-induced disturbance of the electron flow of the mitochondrial electron transport chain which leads to inadequate energy production in dermal fibroblasts.62 Schroeder's report is another example stating that IR alters the collagen equilibrium of the dermal extracellular matrix by leading to an increased expression of the collagen-degrading enzyme MMP-1, and by decreasing the de novo synthesis of the collagen itself.59 As previously mentioned, the same light source may have opposite effects on the same tissue depending on the parameters used and these conflicting views are probably due to the biphasic effects of light.^{18,19}

+Menezes et al. demonstrated that non-coherent near infrared radiation (NIR) (700-2,000 nm) generated a strong cellular defense against solar UV cytotoxicity in the absence of rising skin temperature and it was assumed to be a long-lasting (at least 24 hours) and cumulative phenomenon.63 Following this study, Frank et al. proposed that IR irradiation prepares cells to resist UVB-induced damage by affecting the mitochondrial apoptotic pathway.64 IR preirradiation of human fibroblasts was shown to inhibit UVB activation of caspase-9 and -3, partially release of cytochrome c and Smac/Diablo, decrease pro-apoptotic (ie, Bax) and increase anti-apoptotic proteins (ie, Bcl-2 or Bcl-xL).64 The results suggested that IR inhibited UVB-induced apoptosis by modulating the Bcl2/Bax balance, pointing to a role of p53, a sensor of gene integrity involved in cell apoptosis and repair mechanisms.
+In a further study, Frank et al. studied more specifically the role of the p53 cell signaling pathway in the prevention of UVB toxicity.64 The response to IR irradiation was shown to be p53 dependent which further suggests that IR irradiation prepares cells to resist and/or to repair further UVB-induced DNA damage.
+Finally, the IR induction of defense mechanisms was supported by Applegate et al. who reported that the protective protein, ferritin, normally involved in skin repair (scavenger of Fe2+ otherwise available for oxidative reactions) was induced by IR radiation.65